sysdiglabs/scan-action/README.md

 Additional parameters added to the docker command when executing the secure-inline-scan container execution.

+### `inline-scan-image`

+The image `quay.io/sysdig/secure-inline-scan:2` which points to the latest 2.x version of the Sysdig Secure inline scanner is used by default.
+This parameter allows overriding the default image, to use a specific version or for air-gapped environments.

 ## SARIF Report

 The action generates a SARIF report that can be uploaded using the `codeql-action/upload-sarif` action.